nocomplexity/securitybydesign/culture/what_is_secculture.md

 ## What is a Security Culture

-:::{admonition} Definition of Security Culture
+:::{tip} Definition of Security Culture
-:class: tip, dropdown
 Cyber security culture refers to the knowledge, beliefs, perceptions, attitudes, assumptions, norms and values surrounding cyber security, and how they manifest in behaviour.
 :::